KrishMehta-29/tello/README.md

 # Tello
-For the DJI Tello Drone
+For the controlling of the DJI Tello Drone automatically using your computer!